Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 busy work https://en.wikipedia.org/wiki/Busy_work
 buy nice or buy twice
 can't satisfy others
+capitalism -- W. H. Mallock -- is justified because it permits the most talented members of society to use the less talented for the sake of maximizing efficiency.
+Labor, for him, was an inert mass that was useless unless those with managerial and entrepreneurial talent set them to work.
+Hence, wealth is created, not by labor, but by the knowledge and ability of those who control labor.
+Maximization of corporate profits means in this case that the most entrepreneurial, innovative and inventive segment of society has used labor and resources to create wealth.
+In Mallock's view labor, by itself, creates nothing; it's not the wrench that puts the machine together, but the genius who invented it.
 Charlie Munger 3 basic rules -- Don’t sell anything you wouldn’t buy yourself Charlie Munger 3 basic rules -- Don’t work for anyone you don’t respect and admire Charlie Munger 3 basic rules -- Work only with people you enjoy